pixfizz/pixfizz-knowledge/22_OPTION_VARIANT_RENDERING.md

 **Rendering note:** Whether `min_length`, `max_length`, and `pattern` are passed through as attributes on the rendered `<input>` in cart context (`product/px-option-cart`) has not been confirmed — verify against the live snippet if this matters for a specific implementation.

+### 4.8 `toggle` (2-value Multiple choice rendered as an animated switch)

+- Applies when `option.custom.selector == 'toggle'` **and** `option.values.size == 2`.
+- Renders two visually-hidden radio inputs (first value = off side, second value = on side) plus a CSS-only switch control.
+No JavaScript is used, so it survives AJAX re-injection without a `style onload` re-init.
+- Radios always submit a value, so the off side is never an empty submission (a lone checkbox would submit nothing in its off state).
+- The active state is driven entirely by `:checked ~` sibling rules in CSS:
+	- knob slides via `transform: translateX(...)`
+	- track border and knob recolour to the site primary
+	- the active flanking label is emphasised
+- ON-state colour comes from `{% snippet 'style/color-primary' %}` referenced inside `style/custom.css` (custom.css is Liquid-processed, so the snippet resolves there).
+Note the snippet is `style/color-primary`, not `style/primary-color`.
+- Click-to-flip is achieved with two overlapping empty `<label>` click targets that swap `pointer-events` by state — no script needed.
+- Each radio carries an `aria-label` from its value name, so accessibility is preserved even when visible labels are hidden.

+**Fallback / guard:**
+- If values != 2, the branch is skipped and the option falls through to the default radio rendering.
+It cannot break the form.
+- Mark one of the two values as **default** in admin so the initial state is predictable.

+**Optional bare switch (no flanking labels):**
+- Boolean custom field `option.custom.toggle_hide_labels`: when set, adds the `px-toggle-no-labels` class to the wrapper, which hides the value names (`.px-toggle-name`) and shows just the switch.
+- Test as a real boolean (`{% if option.custom.toggle_hide_labels %}`), not a string comparison.
+- Custom fields are site-specific and do not inherit parent → child, so set this on the site where the option lives.

+**Pricing display note:** unlike `dropdown`, this selector does not show price deltas next to the values by default.
+If a toggle value carries a price, append it to the value name in the branch (or use `dropdown`).

+**Where it lives:** `toggle` is a branch added to the Shopper snippet `product/px-options` (template layer).
+Add it on the parent (`shopper24`) to make it available everywhere, or override `product/px-options` on a single site to scope it.
+The CSS belongs in that site's `style/custom.css`.

 ---

 ## 5) Upload-specific behaviors